- Description & Prices (Seeds & Shipping)

-To Preserve: To grow out each variety, selecting unique traits that have characterized each specific cucumber variety.
+To Preserve: We grow out each variety, selecting unique traits that have historically characterized each specific cucumber variety.
 A portion of the first crop is often offered to original seed donors to replenish their own stock.

 Cucumber Shop is a hobby business that specializes in open-pollinated cucumber and cucumber-melon varieties.
 Between the seed that I import and the seed that I produce, the minimal profit that is generated is cycled back into the business.
 I am always looking for new and exciting cucumber varieties.
 Each variety that I grow is stabilized to keep it as close to keep it as true-to-type as possible.
 Over time, various cucumber strains are refined until I offer them at Cucumber Shop.

 What to expect when you order: High quality seed that will produce delicious cucumbers.
 Seed packets are labeled, with directions on the back.

 Each sample seed packet contains 24 seeds.
 Priced at a set amount per packet (See more information after the Guarantee below) with free shipping in the U.S.